SeanLuis/rest-data-validator/README.md

 This will replace the default error message with "Invalid user role" if an invalid value is assigned to the `role` property.

-# FileValidator Decorator
+# File Decorator

-The `FileValidator` decorator is designed to validate file properties in your classes, ensuring that the files meet specified constraints such as type, size, and name criteria.
+The `File` decorator is designed to validate file properties in your classes, ensuring that the files meet specified constraints such as type, size, and name criteria.
 This is particularly useful for applications that handle file uploads and need to enforce validation rules for security and data integrity.

 ## Properties